enkidevs/curriculum/lua/lua-core/tables-in-lua-iii/sets-in-lua-iii.md

 end
 ```

 > Note that '_' after key indicates that only the keys matter in the code.
-Keys is usually in conjunction with `value` to get the value of the keys.
+Keys are usually in conjunction with `value` to get the value of the keys.
 E.g. `for key, value in pairs() do`

 Sets can be useful for checking for duplicates or keeping track of a collection of unique values.